microsoft/ComplianceUtility/Manuals/3.2.0/Manual-Win.md

 ## Description <a name="description"></a>

-The 'Unified Labeling Support Tool' is a powerful compliance utility that helps manage sensitivity labels, policies, settings and more.
+The 'Information Protection Utility' is a powerful compliance utility that helps manage sensitivity labels, policies, settings and more.
 Whether you need to troubleshoot issues or reset configurations, this tool has you covered.

 Have you ever used the Sensitivity button in a [Microsoft 365 Apps](https://www.microsoft.com/en-us/microsoft-365/products-apps-services)?
 If so, you've either used the [Azure Information Protection client](https://docs.microsoft.com/en-us/azure/information-protection/what-is-information-protection#aip-unified-labeling-client) or [Office's built-in labeling experience](https://docs.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-office-apps?view=o365-worldwide).
-In case something doesn't work as expected or you don't see any labeling at all, the 'Unified Labeling Support Tool' will help you.
+In case something doesn't work as expected or you don't see any labeling at all, the 'Information Protection Utility' will help you.

 > [!CAUTION]
 > The Azure Information Protection (AIP) Unified Labeling add-in for Office has been retired on April 11th, 2024.